sergejsha/knot/README.md

 * Structured - easy to read and write DSL for writing better structured and less buggy code.
 * Concise - it has minimalistic API and compact implementation.
 * Testable - reducers and transformers are easy to test.
-* Production ready - Knot is used in productive app.
+* Production ready - Knot is used in a productive app.
 * Why not?

 # Download